 Cam's legacy of love and kindness will live on through this Foundation.
-In the spirit of his character and all he has taught us, we are committed to “Supporting Youth Struggling with Anxiety” ❤
+In the spirit of his character and all he has taught us, we are committed to “Supporting Young People Struggling with Anxiety” ❤

 - Linda, Gord, Andrew and Mitchell Hicks

 Cam’s Kids is committed to “Supporting Young People Struggling with Anxiety” by:

 Creating awareness of common anxiety symptoms in youth, assisting in early identification.